mehulagg/gitlab/doc/integration/cognito.md

 1. [Reconfigure][] or [restart GitLab][] for the changes to take effect if you installed GitLab via Omnibus or from source respectively.

-On the sign in page there should now be a Cognito button below the regular sign in form.
-Click the icon to begin the authentication process.
-AWS Cognito will ask the user to sign in and authorize the GitLab application.
-If everything goes well the user will be returned to GitLab and will be signed in.
+Your sign-in page should now display a Cognito button below the regular sign-in form.
+To begin the authentication process, click the icon, and AWS Cognito will ask the user to sign in and authorize the GitLab application.
+If successful, the user will be redirected back to GitLab, and signed in.

 [reconfigure]: ../administration/restart_gitlab.md#omnibus-gitlab-reconfigure
 [restart GitLab]: ../administration/restart_gitlab.md#installations-from-source